DallasMorningNews/generator-dmninteractives/README.md

 - Downloads and bundles your dependencies into single, minified files.
 - Compiles SCSS files.
 - Bundles and minifies CSS and JS files.
-- Populates metatags from a JSON file for SEO.
+- Populates metatags from a JSON file.
 - Creates responsive image sets optimized for mobile devices.
-- Publishes your project to an Amazon S3 bucket (our cloud).
+- Publishes your project to an Amazon S3 bucket.
 - Creates an archive of your development directory so you or anyone else can pick up your project exactly where you left it.

 ## See the [wiki](https://github.com/DallasMorningNews/generator-dmninteractives/wiki) for complete instructions on using the app.